Pimverleg/pimtel/README.md

 - **Browser Languages**: Extracts language settings from popular browsers like Firefox, Chrome, and Internet Explorer.
 - **Browser History Analysis**: Analyzes browser history to identify languages based on visited non-.com domains.
 - **Steam Language**: Detects the language settings in the Steam gaming platform.
-- **Under construction - Music Folder Analysis**: Scans the names of files and folders in the Music directory for clues about the user's language.
+- **Music Folder Analysis**: Scans the names of files and folders in the Music directory for clues about the user's language.

 ## Supported Platforms